 Our services begin at 9 am each Shabbat and include a Torah reading, D’var Torah (explanative sermonette on the Torah reading) and additional life cycle events such as baby namings, b’nei mitzvah and special blessings for unique occasions.
 For B’nei Mitzvah celebrations, the service begins at 10:30 am.
 Shabbat services are listed on the homepage of this website.

 Kol Simcha, the youth choir of Temple Israel, is an integral part of our evening Family Shabbat experience.
 Singers in grades 3 – 6 rehearse on Tuesday afternoons before Chavaya (Religious School) and help to lead our congregation in song at Family Services.
-Led by Cantor Schloss, Kol Simcha helps our younger congregants look forward to participating in (and even leading) worship.
+Having been led by our former Cantor Schloss, Kol Simcha helps our younger congregants look forward to participating in (and even leading) worship.

 Temple Israel is sensitive to the needs of the deaf community.
 To that end, we have set aside funds for ASL (American Sign Language) interpretation of High Holiday services, Friday night Shabbat services, and social programs.
 TINR is dedicated to doing everything possible to enable deaf congregants to participate in Jewish worship, traditions, and activities, and to feel connected at our Temple.